energymon/energymon/wattsup/README.md

-# WattsUp?
+# Watts up?
 Energy Monitor

-This implementation of the `energymon` interface polls power from WattsUp?
-Power meters connected by USB in Linux systems.
+This implementation of the `energymon` interface polls power from `Watts up?` power meters connected by USB in Linux systems.

+## Prerequisites

+You need a `Watts up?` power meter with a USB connection.
+This has been tested on a `Watts up?
+PRO ES` device.

 ## Usage

-WattsUp devices refresh about once per second.
+`Watts up?` devices refresh about once per second.
 To try and provide more accurate energy data, this implementation provides an energy estimate when energy is read based on the elapsed time since the last power reading from the device.